hchlhwang/hchlhwang.github.io/_posts/2023-03-09-Cybathlon Challenges 2023 copy.md

 ---
 layout: distill
-title: Preparation of the CYBATHLON Challenges 2023
+title: Preparation of the CYBATHLON Challenges 2023 (1)
-description: introduction of the Vision Assistance Race tasks
+description: Introduction of the Vision Assistance Race tasks
 date: 2023-03-09
 tags: cybathlon human-computer-interaction